cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 >Pain:
 >Position: Supine/crucifix
 >Time: 3-4 hours
->Blood loss: Cross-match two units
+>Blood loss: Cross-match 2 units
 >Special: CPB - higher risk for anaesthetic awareness

 Use of an autologous artery or vein to bypass a stenosed section of coronary artery and restore downstream perfusion.